ioskit/ioskit.github.io/_templates/Feature.md

      description: ' - Apple Developer'
      type: reference
 features:
- - ClassMethodObjectiveC
+ - ClassMethod
- - MethodsVisibilitySwift
+ - MethodsVisibility
 ---

 Instance methods are methods that are called on an instance of a particular type.
 You can also define methods that are called on the type itself.
 These kinds of methods are called type methods.

-Type methods are like [Class Methods in Objective-C](/ClassMethodObjectiveC).
+Type methods are like [Class Methods in Objective-C](/ClassMethod).

 To define a Type method you have to use the `class` selector: